QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

                 yield(); // give up the CPU
     }
     ```
+- use queue
-- use queues: sleeping instead of spinning
+    - sleeping instead of spinning
     - park() puts a calling thread to sleep
     - unpark(threadID) wakes a thread
 - two-phase lock